Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 ```00100011000010011101```

 And the best part is that applying the xor method to the encoded string and the key once more reveals the message!
 However, xor has multiple applications.
 In the photography industry, xor results in a photo negative!
-In our scenario, we use xor on an original image and an image with text to detect hidden portions within
+In fact, xor is one of the color filters in which a secret message can be hidden.

 ## Encryption Technique (Using LSB and XOR)